It can be hard to know what to expect from labor pains and contractions, especially during a person’s first pregnancy.

 - walking or lying down may help the contractions subside

-Prodromal labor refers to the contractions a woman experiences in the weeks, days, or hours before true labor begins.
+Prodromal labor refers to the contractions a person experiences in the weeks, days, or hours before true labor begins.

-These contractions are often stronger, more regular, and sometimes longer than Braxton-Hicks contraction, but do not signal true labor.
+These contractions are often stronger, more regular, and sometimes longer than Braxton-Hicks contractions.
+However, they do not signal true labor.

-Doctors believe that prodromal labor may help move the baby into the proper position for true labor.
+Doctors believe prodromal labor may help move the baby into the proper position for true labor.

-- lying down does not help contractions go away
+- when lying down does not help contractions go away

 - strong contractions that do not tend to get closer together over time